 We partner with Liverpool Hope University to deliver this training programme leading to a Postgraduate Certificate in Education (PGCE) and masters credits.
 Trainees will undertake a minimum number of days in school as teaching placements.
 These are underpinned by University subject, Researched Informed Teaching (RIT) days and School Wide Development sessions led by current practitioners from within our Alliance.

 Trainees are allocated a Home School and Away Placement for the duration of their teacher training, which enables them to become a part of the school's staff team from the beginning.
-All Home and Away Schools are committed in developing outstanding trainees with the Secondary settings across socially and economically challenged communities.
+All Home and Away Schools are committed to developing outstanding trainees with Secondary settings across socially and economically challenged communities.

 You will have full access to Liverpool Hope University, a dynamic facilitator of both innovative and traditional approaches to teacher training.
-Prior to your teaching placements, you will have an intensive induction programme at the university and at school.
+Prior to your teaching placements, you will have an intensive induction programme at the University and at school.

 You should be a graduate, preferably with a 1st or a 2:1, though we are willing to consider strong applicants with a 2:2 who can demonstrate an aptitude for teaching.
 You should have a degree in which at least 50% of the content is the subject you want to teach.

 We are looking to recruit and develop trainees who will become outstanding teachers and are able to raise the expectations of children and their families within these communities, thereby improving lifelong opportunities for them.

 As a National Teaching School, we are committed to spotting talent for future leadership roles and we promote succession planning to ensure progression opportunities.
 This starts during the recruitment process, continues throughout our School Direct Training Programme and on into employment.

 St John Bosco Teaching School is the lead school in the partnership and co-ordinates the recruitment process.